 With so much capability, this kit is ideal for modern drummers of all kinds.

-• It is more expensive than an acoustic kit
+- It is more expensive than most acoustic kits

 Pearl is known by many for producing great acoustic drums.
 However, they have also ventured into the electronic drums world – with success.

 The e/Merge e/Hybrid kit e-drum set comes with five pieces designed and crafted by top engineers.
 The module looks outdated, but it carries phenomenal samples.